Integralist/integralist.co.uk/content/posts/laptop-setup.md

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

+> [!NOTE]
-> Note: notice that installation command uses the default installation of Ruby
+> notice that installation command uses the default installation of Ruby
 > which Homebrew presumes is available (and for the most part is a safe
 > presumption to make as Ruby as been provided by macOS for the longest time).